carlosakkar/carlosakkar.github.io/index.md

   <summary>Abstract</summary>

   <br />
 A lobbyist wants to sway a committee towards implementing a policy by publicly designing and revealing the outcome of an experiment.
 Each committee member prefers to adopt the policy if the probability of its success exceeds her personal threshold.
-After the lobbyist reveals the outcome and before they vote, each committee member acquires additional---flexible and costly---private information about the chance of success.
+After the lobbyist reveals the outcome and before they vote, each committee member acquires additional, flexible but costly, private information about the chance of success.
 A <em>dictatorial</em> voting rule is optimal; it maximises the probability of adoption for a policy that will succeed, minimises it for a policy that will fail, and minimises every member’s information acquisition cost.
 The optimal dictator is <em>the most demanding member</em>---the member who would acquire the most evidence in favour of the policy before she implements it.

 </details>
 <br />